tetracorp/tetracorp.github.io/_posts/2024-09-20-uae-debugger-intro.md

 Memory dump, but show the bytes decoded as 68k assembly instructions.

+#### S - Save

+Uppercase `S`.
+Save an area of Amiga memory to a file.
+You can dump the whole of RAM for later analysis in a hex editor, or save a section (e.g. if you have identified which parts of memory code for certain parts of the game state).

+Parameters are the filename, start address, and length.
+For example, if I know Ratt's character data starts at 0x18dd0 is 466 bytes (0x1d2 hex) long:

+    S ratt $18dd0 $1d2

+Or dump all 1MB RAM:

+    S dump1 $0 $100000

 #### w - Watch

 Lowercase "w" sets a watchpoint at memory.
 The program will automatically stop